LeToNode/Play2.0-CN-doc/scalaGuide/ScalaDatabase.md

 Play 2.0 provides a plugin able to manage JDBC connection pools.
 You can configure as many databases you need.

-To enable the `DBPlugin`, configure a connection pool in the `conf/application.conf` file.
+To enable the database plugin, configure a connection pool in the `conf/application.conf` file.
 By convention the default JDBC datasource must be called `default`:

 ```properties
 # Default database configuration